vxvfaq/vxvfaq/docs/onboardingsubscription.rst

 Why is VXV not a stable coin pegged to the dollar?
 -------

-VXV is not meant to be a currency, it is a utility token, designed to appreciate in value, like a stock.
-More subscribers, more coins out of circulation because the customers must have the VXV in order to power up their API calls.
+VXV is not meant to be a currency, it is a utility token, More subscribers, more coins out of circulation because the customers must have the VXV in order to power up their API calls.